Anna David (journalist): Television personality

 David was one of the main hosts on G4’s Attack of the Show for four years and has been featured on Good Morning America, The Talk, Hannity, Red Eye, Dr. Drew, Jane Velez Mitchell and The Insider as well as on various other programs on Fox News, CTV, MTV News, VH1 and E!.

 In 2010, David started speaking at colleges about addiction and recovery.
 That year, she began delivering the keynote speech “Surviving and Thriving in an Addictive Society” at colleges across the country.
 In 2017, she gave her 10-minute talk, “How to Wear Your Labels” alongside Tony Robbins at the Genius Network Annual event.
 In 2018, she spoke at TEDxOhlone, TEDxLosGatos and TedXUniversityofSanDiego.

+She speaks at organizations, events and corporations on sharing people story to build their business and legacy.

 Legacy Launch Pad Publishing

 In 2017, David launched Legacy Launch Pad Publishing, a company that publishes books for entrepreneurs and thought leaders.
 Legacy Launch Pad has released numerous books that have become Wall Street Journal and USA Today bestsellers.